ndellomo/run_analysis/CodeBook.md

 * 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

+## The Data Transformations:
+The R-script, run_analysis.R, first loads and merges the training and the test sets to create a single data frame.
+After that, the script extracts only the measurements on the mean and standard deviation for each measurement, which are the variables with labels: mean(): or std(): contained within them.

+Next, the script adds the descriptive activity names column to the data set and labels the names according to 'activity_labels.txt'.
+The subject column is added to the data and using the aggerate function, the average of each variable for each activity and each subject is found.
+Finally, the R-script writes the new, tidy dataframe to a text file named Tidy.txt.

+I hope you have enjoyed my code book!!

 ## Work Cited